What to do When Your Client Suddenly Stops Paying You

 Here are some steps you can take immediately to recover your payment.

-1. Deny access to the work you submitted.
+1. Deny access to the work you submitted

-2. Write a collections letter.
+2. Write a collections letter

-3. Call them out on social media.
+3. Call them out on social media

-4. Inform the Attorney General’s office.
+4. Inform the Attorney General’s office

 Attorney Generals are in charge of enforcing state laws and protecting consumers and upholding workplace rights.
 States vary in terms of what they can do for independent contractors, but it’s worth filing a complaint with your state’s AG office in case they see fit to intervene on your behalf.

-5. Use a collection agency.
+5. Use a collection agency

-For unpaid invoices of $50 and up, you can also consider turning your unpaid invoice over to a collections agency.
+For unpaid invoices of $50 and up, you can also consider turning your unpaid invoice over to a collection agency.
 Fees vary and can be as much as 50% of the total invoice, but many collection agencies don’t get paid unless they successfully collect.

-6. File a claim in small claims court.
+6. File a claim in small claims court

-7. Ask a lawyer to send a letter.
+7. Ask a lawyer to send a letter

 If you end up hiring a lawyer, you can expect to pay a fee, although many attorneys offer a free initial counseling session.

-8. Sue for theft of services.
+8. Sue for theft of services

-According to Aaron Deitsch, Esq., an associate attorney at Romano Law, “A theft of services claim typically requires a showing of deception or other active wrongdoing on the part of the other side.
+According to Aaron Deitsch, Esq., formerly an associate attorney at Romano Law, “a theft of services claim typically requires a showing of deception or other active wrongdoing on the part of the other side.
 A simple breach of contract or non-payment for services provided may not qualify.
 In those circumstances, you’d be better off suing for damages in small claims court or civil court.”

 Stop chasing after late payments.
 Wingspan’s invoicing tool automatically follows up on late invoices, so you can focus on your work.
 Sign up for a free 30-day trial here.